 Even if you’re leaving someone behind, there are other (not necessarily better) ways to take care of issues.
 In many cases, it’s not insurance for life you should worry about.
 Taking care of burial expenses is one such issue and some form of burial insurance could be a better choice.

-If have a friend in the United States who refuses to buy life insurance even if he can afford it.
+I have a friend in the United States who refuses to buy life insurance even though he can afford it.
 He’s in his 60s and he has no potential survivors.